 H – Patch failed in the middle.
 (Hard Failure)

-F – Patch failed in the middle but user tried to skip some failures.
+F – Patch failed in the middle but the user tried to skip some failures.

 S – Patch Application succeeded after skipping the failed jobs.